JohnEarnest/Mako/tools/readme.txt

-MakoME       - a J2ME port of the Mako runtime Standalone   - an ANT build file for assembling standalone executable Jars for Mako applications Slice        - a tool for converting bitmaps into optimized tilemaps and grids
+MakoME       - a J2ME port of the Mako runtime Standalone   - an ANT build file for assembling standalone executable Jars for Mako applications Slice        - a tool for converting bitmaps into optimized tilemaps and grids Stroyent     - a compiler for a C-like language targeting the MakoVM